-This way she is a mother
+Thus she acts as a mother

-Laia Gordi: "Become father-mothers"
+Laia Gordi: "Become mother men"

-You write: "We need tender men, desperately".
+You write: "We need tender men, desperately."

 — Tender men are men who want to care and strive every day to do so.
-Men are massively educated to be chauvinistic, not only in the family sphere, but basically in society.
+Men are massively educated to be sexist, and not only in the family sphere, but basically in society.
 This is what is expected of you and what is asked of you, almost always unconsciously and automatically.
-But not all of you are comfortable being chauvinistic and many of you want to stop being so.
+But not all of you are comfortable being sexist and many of you want to stop being so.
 Tender men are those who want to care from respect and equality, never from paternalism.

 Cargando